yaswaz/starbucks_capstone_project/README.md

 The project uses simulated data of Starbucks customers behavior on the Starbucks rewards app.
 Starbucks customers sometimes receive an offer or two for its products.
 The dataset is a simplified version of the actual data.
 It only contains offers related to a single product instead of many.
 The users might receive more than one offer or no offer at all.

-The Capstone Challenge Project builds a successful machine learning model which predicts whether customers of a certain demographic will most likely complete an offer.
+The Capstone Challenge Project builds a successful machine learning model which predicts whether customers will most likely complete an offer.
 The project seeks to help Starbucks on which demographic of customers are most likely to complete its offers.
 We will explore the following demographics and then choose the one that is mostly suitable for the Machine learning model.
 They are:

 - Income level
 - Gender